 Lawyer for Consumer Rights with AS-IS Vehicles

 Guaranteed Auto Sales sold the Vehicle to our client “As-is.”
 However, selling a used motor vehicle “As-is” is does not provide a license to a used car salesman or dealership to lie, cheat, deceive or commit fraud against potential customers regarding the condition of the used motor vehicle in order to achieve a sale.
 Selling a vehicle as-is simply means that you are buying what you are buying in the condition it is in.
 The condition of the vehicle cannot be lied about or misrepresented.
 Consumer should be aware that they still have rights when it comes to as-is vehicles.

 In Maryland, any person may file an MVA Complaint against a new or used car seller.
 Here is the link.
 However, the process can take a long time, and may be confusing if you are not familiar with it.
 Whitney, LLP’s used car dealership lawyers can help evaluate the claim, help decide the right cause of action, whether a legal claim, filing a lawsuit, and/or filing an MVA complaint, and do so at no out of pocket cost.

 Unfortunately, there are both new and used car dealerships in Maryland that lie, forge signatures, misrepresent and otherwise do their best to deceive consumers who simply want to purchase a reliable vehicle.
-If this has happened to you, Contact Us for a Free Consultation using our online Contact Form, or call (410) 583-8000.
+If this has happened to you, Contact Us for a Legal Consultation using our online Contact Form, or call (410) 583-8000.